-- Allocation shall be avoided, if possible, by dividing the unit process into two or more sub-processes and collecting the environmental data related to these sub-processes. - If allocation cannot be avoided, the inputs and outputs of the system shall be partitioned between its different products or functions in a way that reflects the underlying physical relationships between them; i.e. they should reflect the way in which the inputs and outputs are changed by quantitative changes in the products or functions delivered by the system.
-Table 1 shall be consulted for key processes. - Where physical relationships alone cannot be established or used as the basis for allocation (or they are too time consuming), the most suitable allocation procedure shall be used and documented.
+- 1. Allocation shall be avoided, if possible, by dividing the unit process into two or more sub-processes and collecting the environmental data related to these sub-processes. - 2.
+If allocation cannot be avoided, the inputs and outputs of the system shall be partitioned between its different products or functions in a way that reflects the underlying physical relationships between them; i.e. they should reflect the way in which the inputs and outputs are changed by quantitative changes in the products or functions delivered by the system. - 3.
+Where physical relationships alone cannot be established or used as the basis for allocation (or they are too time consuming), Table 2 shall be consulted for key processes.
+For processes not listed the most suitable allocation procedure shall be used and documented in the LCA project report.